arnav-makkar/EXXA-Evaluation-Test/Sequential Task/README.md

-# Sequential Task: Transit Classifier
+# Sequential Test: Transit Classifier

 This project implements a deep learning pipeline for detecting transit events in astronomical light curve data.
 The pipeline includes: